 Carter led the National League with 41 home runs and was rewarded by the Brewers with a non-tender.
 The 41 home runs, unfortunately, couldn't mask the fact that Carter wasn't actually that good at any...

 Chris Carter Contract Information:

-Signed a one-year deal with the Brewers in January of 2016.
+Signed a one-year, $3 million contract with the Yankees in February of 2017.

 To instantly reveal our fantasy analysis of every player – including Chris Carter – simply subscribe now.

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Chris Carter|

 |Preseason||Subscribe now to see our 2017 projections for Chris Carter||3-Year Averages||144||557||482||67||105||55||21||0||34||82||3||1||63||179||0||6||6||.218||.312||.473||.785|

 |Last 30 Games||23||3||3||0||0||2||4||3||14||0||0||0||1||0||.130||.222||.391||.613|

 |Jul.
 25||Las Vegas||4||1||1||0||0||0||0||1||1||0||0||0||0||.250||.400||.250||.650|